-Thus, in parallel with your Spanish lessons, you will often be advised to try to get full immersion, as much as possible in a Spanish-speaking environment.
-You can for example start by watching movies in Spanish their original versions with or without subtitles.
+Thus, in parallel with your Spanish lessons, you will often be advised to try to get full immersion in a Spanish-speaking environment.
+You can for example start by watching movies in Spanish in their original versions with or without subtitles.
 This is one form of learning Spanish without outside help.

 From Pedro Almodóvar to Alejandro Amenábar, Spanish filmmakers have won the appreciation of film critics and audiences internationally, with a handful of Oscars to crown it all.
-So, if you are planning a weekend on your sofa with Hispanic looks, take the popcorn out and read this article!
+So, if you are planning a weekend on your sofa watching Netflix, why not check out some of the Hispanic titles that are on offer.

 Here is a selection of 20 films to start learning Spanish well!